 Give the teams time to work together to develop their pitches, and then present them to the Sharks.
-Have the winning team earn some sort of prize, even if it’s just gift cards to a popular local store or restaurant.
+Have the winning team earn a prize, even if it’s just gift cards to a popular local store or restaurant.

 This exercise can be a win-win for everyone.
-Workers learn to collaborate, think about the big picture regarding your business, and they may even come up with ideas that you can implement.
+Workers learn to collaborate and think about the big picture regarding your business, and they may even come up with ideas that you can implement.

 5. Create a Scrapbook

-Here’s an exercise that can happen over time that will create a living document of the culture in your office.
+Here’s an exercise that can happen over time to create a living document of the culture in your office.